wp-plugins/nelio-related-posts/readme.txt

 == Upgrade Notice ==

-= 2.1.0 =
+= 2.1.1 =
-Use custom templates for rendering related posts for widget.
+Added some translations to other languages.